 #6.
 What are your top 3 crowdfunding tips for other business builders?

-1) Have an existing database!
+A) Have an existing database!
 If you don’t have one, make one!
 This can include family, friends, co-workers, neighbours, that dude at the gym, business people, retailers, media, news, magazines, radio and absolutely anyone in your field that might find it interesting and want to support you.
 Think you’re ready to launch your campaign?
 Put it off for a few weeks and work solely on building your database!

-2) Don’t assume people will see your crowd-funding campaign.
+B) Don’t assume people will see your crowd-funding campaign.
 If you put up your video and come back to check on it in a few days or weeks, you’ll be sadly disappointed.
 You need to be the one that pushes people to your campaign page.
 Yes, you might annoy a few people but who cares?!
 You need to dedicate a decent amount of time before, during and after the campaign.
 There is a lot of work involved and you need to be prepared to deliver on your promise to customers.

-3) Keep your video short, sharp and entertaining.
+C) Keep your videos short, sharp and entertaining.
 There are thousands of crowdfunding campaigns all happening at the same time competing for your customer’s attention.
 Don’t be boring!
 Don’t just copy what everyone else is doing or you will get lost in the sea of sameness.
 And don’t forget to use a clever image or gif as your thumbnail image so it stands out from the crowd and demands attention.